RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 | **Multi-state Object** | |
 | **XML Element** | Even if the XML element is not placed in the document. |

-:warning: Object style can be deleted without warning message if not applied or no item is inserted into the current document.
-Setting gets lost.

 ## Colors